This post is funnier than you’re expecting.

 He broke down his results into several different charts, but the one I’m focusing on today is the overall frequency of letters.
 That means it’s every usage of each letter, regardless of its position in a word.

 Unsurprisingly — especially for anyone who’s watched Wheel of Fortune — E is the most frequently used letter.
 Approximately one out of every eight letters is an E.

-But I’m looking at the other end of the scale.
+For this post, I’m looking at the other end of the scale.
 Here are the 11 least-used letters in English, three or maybe four of which are decently surprising.

 1 | Z, ~1/1111 letters used

-Apparently Dr. Seuss books weren’t included in the study.
+Apparently, Dr. Seuss’ books weren’t included in the study.
 That guy is Z ca-razy.
 Like Michael Scott pulling out an imaginary gun in every improv scene, Dr. Seuss busts out a made-up word featuring two to 17 Zs at every possible opportunity.

 2 | Q, ~1/833